linda-seiter/cmsc315_project2/Project2.md

 ### Starter Code Info

+Download project2_starter.zip and extract the files.
+The zip contains two classes, `Main.java` and `NLPUtility.java`.
+You should be able to create a new Java project and copy the two classes into your project.

-The `Main` class is already provided and takes care of user input.
+The `Main` class is fully implemented and takes care of user input.
 It calls the methods you’ll implement in the `NLPUtility` class.

 Predefined sets available in the `main` method: